Electrolytic capacitor: Reverse voltage

 These guidelines apply for short excursion and should never be used to determine the maximum reverse voltage under which a capacitor can be used permanently.

-But in no case, for aluminum as well as for tantalum and niobium electrolytic capacitors, may a reverse voltage be used for a permanent AC application.
+But in no case, for aluminium as well as for tantalum and niobium electrolytic capacitors, may a reverse voltage be used for a permanent AC application.

 To minimize the likelihood of a polarized electrolytic being incorrectly inserted into a circuit, polarity has to be very clearly indicated on the case, see the section on polarity marking below.

-Special bipolar aluminum electrolytic capacitors designed for bipolar operation are available, and usually referred to as "non-polarized" or "bipolar" types.
+Special bipolar aluminium electrolytic capacitors designed for bipolar operation are available, and usually referred to as "non-polarized" or "bipolar" types.
 In these, the capacitors have two anode foils with full-thickness oxide layers connected in reverse polarity.
 On the alternate halves of the AC cycles, one of the oxides on the foil acts as a blocking dielectric, preventing reverse current from damaging the electrolyte of the other one.
 But these bipolar electrolytic capacitors are not suitable for main AC applications instead of power capacitors with metallized polymer film or paper dielectric.

 Impedance

 In general, a capacitor is seen as a storage component for electric energy.
 But this is only one capacitor application.
-A capacitor can also act as an AC resistor.
-Aluminum electrolytic capacitors in particular are often used as decoupling capacitors to filter or bypass undesired AC frequencies to ground or for capacitive coupling of audio AC signals.
+A capacitor can also act as an AC resistor. aluminium electrolytic capacitors in particular are often used as decoupling capacitors to filter or bypass undesired AC frequencies to ground or for capacitive coupling of audio AC signals.
 Then the dielectric is used only for blocking DC.
 For such applications, the impedance (AC resistance) is as important as the capacitance value.

 The impedance Z is the vector sum of reactance and resistance; it describes the phase difference and the ratio of amplitudes between sinusoidally varying voltage and sinusoidally varying current at a given frequency.
 In this sense impedance is a measure of the ability of the capacitor to pass alternating currents and can be used like Ohm's law.

 In other words, impedance is a frequency-dependent AC resistance and possesses both magnitude and phase at a particular frequency.

 In data sheets of electrolytic capacitors only the impedance magnitude |Z| is specified, and simply written as "Z".
 Regarding the IEC/EN 60384-1 standard, the impedance values of electrolytic capacitors are measured and specified at 10 kHz or 100 kHz depending on the capacitance and voltage of the capacitor.